 Business Card [pdf, 37kb]

-Colleen joined the Charles Simeon Trust in 2007 and currently serves as the Director of Women’s Workshops, where she is responsible for all activities related to the Workshops for women.
-Prior to working with the Trust, she was in the corporate world world for several years in sales and marketing.
+Colleen joined the Charles Simeon Trust in 2007 and serves as the Director of Women’s Workshops, where she is responsible for all activities related to the Workshops for women Bible teachers.
+Prior to working with the Trust, she was in the corporate world for several years in sales and marketing.
 Colleen earned a bachelor’s degree in Business Administration from the College of Business, the University of Illinois at Urbana-Champaign, and a Master of Divinity from Trinity Evangelical Divinity School.
 She also serves on the board of Matthias Media Ministries.
 Colleen and her husband, Kevin, live in the Philadelphia area, where he teaches New Testament at Cairn University.
-Colleen enjoys teaching women and training women to teach the Bible in her local church context.
+Colleen enjoys teaching women and training women to read the Bible in her local church context.

 Kristie joined the Charles Simeon Trust in 2017 and serves as the Associate Director of Women’s Workshops.
 In this role, she helps the Director of Women’s Workshop with all of our ministry related to women.
 Kristie is a pastor’s wife and mom as well as a Bible teacher and writer.
 She has bachelor’s degrees from NC State University in History and African American Studies.
 She joyfully supports her husband of 25 years, Thabiti, as he pastors Anacostia River Church in Washington D.C.
 She has written contributions to the ESV Women’s Devotional Bible, Word-Filled Women’s Ministry: Loving and Serving the Church, Women on Life, and Hospitality Matters.
 You can follow her on Twitter at @kanyabwile.